 | Compile from source | Python Source | Latest 3.13.x | Manual rebuilds | Custom flags, free-threaded testing, air-gapped hosts |

-For most users, the APT-managed method for your release is recommended because it keeps Python 3.13 updates inside your normal package upgrades.
-APT is Ubuntu’s default package manager, so it stays aligned with system updates.
+For most users, pick the APT method that matches your release because it keeps Python 3.13 updates inside your normal apt upgrade cycle.
 Compile from source only when you need custom flags or the free-threaded preview.

-Never replace /usr/bin/python3 or remove the system interpreter.
+Keep /usr/bin/python3 pointed at the system interpreter.
 Use versioned binaries like python3.13 and virtual environments to isolate projects safely.

 - Ubuntu repository availability varies: Ubuntu 26.04 LTS ships Python 3.13, while Ubuntu 24.04 LTS and 22.04 LTS require the Deadsnakes PPA or a source build.